paket-tv/paket-docs/source/includes/_introduction.md

 Platform partners are typically TV OEMs, platforms, operating systems, and marketplaces.

 **Publishers**
-Publisher partners are typically publishers of streaming media apps.
+Publisher partners are typically publishers of streaming media or other subscription-based apps.

 How a partner engages with the API depends largely on whether they are a Platform or a Publisher.
 This designation is assigned in the [Paket Developer Portal](https://developer.paket.tv) at the time of the Company's account setup.